lorisleiva/javel/docs/MakesRequests.md

 // class CommentAttachment => '/api/comment_attachment'
 ```

-Whilst this will work on development mode, when you'll compile your JavaScript for production, it will very likely be minified and therefore, `this.constructor.name` will not match the name of your class anymore.
+Whilst this will work on development mode, when you'll compile your JavaScript for production, it will very likely be minified and, therefore, `this.constructor.name` will not match the name of your class anymore.
 You'll end up with failed API calls like `/api/t` instead of `/api/article`.

 To work around this issue, you'll either need to configure your minifier to keep class names intact or you'll have to explicitely define the `buildUrl` method for each model.
-The second approach has the advantage of being more explicit and you'll very likely need to tweek the `buildUrl` method for each model anyway.
+The second approach has the advantage of being more explicit and you'll very likely need to tweak the `buildUrl` method for each model anyway.

 ```js
 buildUrl ({ params }) {